amelia-kawasaki/llm_activation_classification/README.md

 # Extraction and Classification of LLM Activations

 This is the repository for the code that accompanies [Defending Large Language Models Against Attacks With Residual Stream Activation Analysis](https://arxiv.org/abs/2406.03230) This repository provides scripts for extracting and classifying model activations for custom datasets of prompts.
+This repo consists of the 2 scripts necessary to extract and classify activations as well as a small sample dataset to act as a reference.
+These datasets are small subsets sourced from [OpenOrca](https://huggingface.co/datasets/Open-Orca/OpenOrca) and [JailbreakV-28K](https://huggingface.co/datasets/JailbreakV-28K/JailBreakV-28k).
+To reproduce these results, run the setup script, followed by activation_extraction.py and activation_classification.py.

 ## Setup